alexnathanson/CASE_sensor_network/README.md

 ## To do

 * check that file status in health is accounting for everything missing, not just from start file
-* test that windows device is archiving properly
+* test that windows device is archiving properly - it should check for missing files and try to fill gaps
-* print remaining cases (~4)
-* finish documentation
-	* instructions for retrieving data
-	* build it into interface?